Peace Village Co-op

 A multi-layered ownership structure ensures a secure investment…

-Studies have shown that CLT and LEC owned housing has lower default rates when compared to market housing.
+Studies have shown that community land trust (CLT) and limited-equity co-op (LEC) owned housing has lower default rates when compared to market housing.

 If an individual household misses a payment, the LEC has an interest in remedying the situation.
-In rare cases where the LEC cannot remedy the situation, the CLT provides an additional backstop that will step in as necessary.
+And in rare cases where the LEC cannot remedy a situation, the CLT provides an additional backstop of support.
+As a result, this model offers long-term stability to both residents and lenders.

 Village Design